-Adam Herst is a Toronto based artist, arts manager, and technology consultant.
+Adam Herst is a Toronto-based artist and arts manager, Linux system administrator, and technical writer.
 He is interested in the tension between ideas, their ownership, and their reproduction, and in exploring the proposition that ideas which are designed for dissemination will be disseminated.
 When Adam isn't creating art, he helps arts organizations and other non-profits make the most of their investments in technology.

-(All works on this website created by Adam Herst are licensed under a Creative Commons Attribution 2.5 Canada License.)
+(All works created by Adam Herst are licensed under a Creative Commons Attribution 2.5 Canada License.)

 "Interaction of Colour" in p5.js is an ongoing project in which I respond to the exercises in Josef Albers' Interaction of Color.